 The city of Hvar is certainly one of the most popular destinations on the Adriatic coast, not only for its bespoke natural beauty and rich historical heritage but also for its nightlife offer.
 A group of 20 something islets and rocks situated in front of Hvar, by the name of Pakleni otoci – Hell Islands (or Hvar’s isles, as locals would refer to them) is unique and the most recognizable natural beauty of Hvar.
 St Klement island is the biggest island of the group.
 ACI marina is placed in the Palmižana bay on St Klement island Walking from Palmižana bay over the hill (10 minutes) through the botanical park, you reach Vinogradišće bay, a beautiful bay with a white sandy beach and turquoise color of the sea surrounded by the restaurants which terraces border the seafront.
 HVAR is to be reached by taxi boats operating till late in the night.
-SIGHTS/THINGS TO DO/ATTRACTIONS: Fortica fortress, Hvar’s cathedral, Hvar’s theatre, Franciscan monastery, Organised trips: hiking, walking, kayaking…

 The town of SPLIT, the nowadays capital of Dalmatia, expanded from the Diocletian palace, the palace built by Roman Emperor Diocletian in the 3rd century.
 It is the world’s best-preserved palace from late antiquity and on UNESCO’s list since 1979, mostly for the reason that the palace continues to live a full life, it is not only a monument from the past.
 Moor in our base marina, ACI marina Split.
 See more info on what to see and where to eat on our blog here.
-SIGHTS/THINGS TO DO/ATTRACTIONS: Diocletian palace, Marjan hill – nice view of Split, museums, art galleries…

 DAY 8 – SATURDAY